How to highlight every other row in Excel

 Every alternate row in your worksheet should now be highlighted.

-every other row highlighted
+formatted every other row

 We hope you found this DataSherpas quick tip useful.
 If you have any questions, or something is not working as expected, drop us a note in the comments or via our contact form and we will try our best to help.